 Effective e-commerce UX design is crucial for success of shopping platforms.
 Staying ahead of user expectations means focusing on performance, multichannel experiences, regular updates, customer feedback, and transparency.

-E-Commerce is a very competitive market with around 12-24 million e-commerce sites running worldwide.
-By 2040, 95% of all purchases are estimated to be through e-commerce channels.
+Ecommerce is arguably the most competitive online business model with around 24 million sites running worldwide.
+By 2040, 95% of all purchases are expected to be through ecommerce channels.